How are you?

 With affatto that translates at all.

-❤️ If you liked this lesson on how to ask how are you in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say how are you in Italian, share it with your friends!

 Leave a Comment